apify/actor-whitepaper/README.md

 **TODO**: The biggest question here is whether we should apply description, name and options from `actor.json` file and how (e.g. this is how NPM does it) or rather let people to update these things only manually (e.g. GitHub repo description or Docker Hub image info).
 The latter usually leads to outdated info, but e.g. allows admins to easily update things without access to source code and necessity to rebuild the actor.

 **TODO**: Some (most) people argue that having one long JSON file is hell to edit.
 An option is to use directory (e.g. `/.actor`) that could contains several JSON files, e.g. INPUT_SCHEMA.json, OUTPUT_SCHEMA.json and ACTOR.json)...
-Let's discuss
+Let's discuss.

 **TODO**: Consider how it will work with metamorph, the second actor can set output.
-Mara says workflows and actor connections can replace metamorph in many cases
+Mara says workflows and actor connections can replace metamorph in many cases.

 **NOTE**: Devs should only call setOutput once, and we need to be able to show something to users right after start of actor before actor starts and setOutput has a chance to run, hence calling setOutput in loop doesn't make sense, plus it's slow.
 The output schema needs to provide info how to render output right away, basically pre-generate OUTPUT on the fly.
 The dev might not even need to call setOutput, and we generate it ourselves from output schema.